panchiniak/baremetal/README.md

-# EMNIES Ansible Project Handler
+# Beremetal Vagrant/Ansible Project Handler

 This document will guide you through the installation and usage of EMNIES Ansible Project Handler.